golang-design/research/content/posts/generic-options.md

 With this simplification, on the caller side, we see a sort of magic function V1 as an option, which can be used both for `NewA` and `NewB`.
 Unfortunately, with the current Go 1.18 generics implementation, this type of inference is not yet supported.

-We have created [an issue](https://go.dev/issue/52272) for the Go team and see if this type of optimization could be possible without introducing any other flaws.
+We have created an issue[^ou2022coretype] for the Go team and see if this type of optimization could be possible without introducing any other flaws.
 Let's looking forward to it!

-## Further Reading Suggestions
+## References

-- Rob Pike.
+[^pike2014funcopt]: Rob Pike.
 Self-referential functions and the design of options.
 Jan 24, 2014. https://commandcenter.blogspot.com/2014/01/self-referential-functions-and-design.html
-- Dave Cheney.
+[^cheney2014funcopt]: Dave Cheney.
 Functional options for friendly APIs.
 Oct 17, 2014. https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis
-- cmd/compile: infer argument types when a type set only represents its core type. https://go.dev/issue/52272
+[^ou2022coretype]: Changkun Ou.
+2022. cmd/compile: infer argument types when a type set only represents its core type.
+The Go Project Issue Tracker.
+April 11. https://go.dev/issue/52272